Mysticmarks/worldforge/README.md

 Worlds repository and use that instead.
 You can either configure Cyphesis to load from a different location by setting WORLDFORGE_WORLDS_PATH at CMake time, or by altering the content of "cyphesis.vconf.in" ("autoimport" setting).

+> **Security note:** `autoimport` is only honoured when the configured world file resolves inside the configured `share_directory` or `var_directory` tree and the path does not contain control characters.
+Paths outside those directories are rejected during startup.

 ## Media

 When building and running Cyphesis you need access to the media, which is stored in Subversion.
 The Subversion server is